-Although there are no pressing issues from the field relative to Part 1627, staff has raised some questions about the interaction of Part 1627 and Part 1610 (relating to the transfer of funds).
-Accordingly, it may be appropriate to revisit this regulation.
+Questions about the interaction of Part 1627 and Part 1610 (relating to the transfer of funds) suggest that it may be appropriate to revisit this regulation.

 45 CFR Part 1628 - Recipient Fund Balances

 Part 1628 prescribes the amount of a recipient's grant which may be carried over from one year to the next and provides procedures for LSC waiver of the carryover ceilings.
 First adopted in 1984 in response to GAO criticism that LSC was permitting recipients to maintain excess fund balances, Part 1628 is intended to ensure the timely expenditure of LSC funds for the effective and economical provision of high quality legal services.
 The rule was just revised in November, 2000, to provide LSC with more discretion in granting waivers of the carryover ceilings.